-In terms of arrears management, the LLP has engaged C&G as servicer of the loans in the portfolio to help reduce the risk of loss.
+In terms of arrears management, the LLP has engaged a servicer of the loans in the portfolio to help reduce the risk of loss.
+This role was previously held by C&G but was transferred to LTSB in April 2012.
 The servicer is required to monitor repayments on the mortgage loans in accordance with its usual credit policies.
 The servicer is also responsible for ensuring mortgage loans in the pool meet the eligibility criteria set out in the Programme Documentation.